Skip to Content

 Framed faux moth specimen display

-You can set them free if you think it’s even cruel to pin faux moths in a display.
+You can set them free if you think it’s cruel to pin faux moths in a display.

 upcycled fabric moths